 Our structured itinerary will allow you to make the most of your three-week trip, taking in the famous and best sights as well as the not so known local treasures.
 We have maximised time to provide you with something different and exciting everyday, while keeping transit times to a minimum.

-For the last part of your trip, your time will be split between sightseeing, volunteering and relaxing.
-You will have the opportunity to help make a difference to the local community by teaching English to young children or to help aid in the conservation of the endangered sea turtles at our local hatchery / sanctuary.
+Your time in Sri Lanka will be split between sightseeing, volunteering and relaxing.
+You will have the opportunity to help make a difference to the local community by teaching English, looking after children in day care centres or to help aid in the conservation of the endangered sea turtles at our hatchery or look after dogs in the nearby sanctuary.

 Our volunteering programmes will allow you to immerse yourself into the local culture and make a positive impact in the area.
 Our project sites are located on the west coast of Sri Lanka where you will get to spend your free time basking in the sun at the stunning beaches, catching a wave in the clear blue sea or chilling at a funky beach bar.